Forest904/Beathub/README.md

 # BeatHub

 BeatHub is a full-stack app to search artists and albums on Spotify, download Spotify content (albums, tracks, playlists) via spotDL, extract lyrics embedded by spotDL (optionally leveraging a Genius token), organize files locally, and optionally burn them to an audio CD.
-The backend is a Flask API with SQLite via SQLAlchemy; the frontend is a React app served by Flask in production.
+The backend is a Flask API with SQLite via SQLAlchemy; the web client lives in a pnpm workspace (`web/`) and a companion Expo Android client ships from `apps/mobile`.

 ## Features